msung99/Gatsby-Starter-Haon/README.md

 # <div align="center">Gatsby Starter Haon (Blog Theme - Open Source) 🚀</div>

-> 💡 All the code in this repository and the blog theme are **open source.** Therefore, feel free to clone and use it as you wish
+> 💡 All the code in this repository and the blog theme are **open source.** Therefore, feel free to clone and use it as you wish! 🙂

 ![](./static/readme/theme.png)